-- (a) in the case of an individual-\$2,000 or imprisonment for 12 months, or both; or - (b) in the case of a body corporate-\$10,000. - (1A) For the purposes of subsection (1B), a journalist has a reasonable excuse if giving the information, answering the question or producing the document or record would tend to reveal the identity of a person who gave information or a document or record to the journalist in confidence. - (1B) Subsection (1) does not apply if the person has a reasonable excuse.
+- (a) in the case of an individual-imprisonment for 12 months or 20 penalty units, or both; or - (b) in the case of a body corporate-100 penalty units. - (1A) For the purposes of subsection (1B), a journalist has a reasonable excuse if giving the information, answering the question or producing the document or record would tend to reveal the identity of a person who gave information or a document or record to the journalist in confidence. - (1B) Subsection (1) does not apply if the person has a reasonable excuse.